 But no one wants a clear glass panel as a door.
-Kind of defeats the purpose.
+Kind of defeats the purpose of a door.
 So what can you do to add a bit of privacy or separation between spaces and keep the glass?
 Add decorative glass services.
 That’s when you do something to the glass to spruce it up.
 Some options include back-painting, etching, laminating, and glass printing.
 All of these are excellent choices and have their ups and down depending on where and why you use a glass barn door.

-Etched Glass Barn Doors
+Etched and Frosted Glass Barn Doors

 Also called frosted glass barn doors, etched glass is a very common way to go.
 Its cost efficient, adds privacy and there are loads of options beyond a simple full etched glass panel.
 Frosted gradients, patterns, and text are options you have while choosing this services.
 You also have control over opacity ranging from almost transparent, a little bit of haze, to fully opaque.

 One thing to keep in mind is that the etched side of the glass will absorb oils from finger prints, stains easily because foreign substances get lodged in the etched pores of the glass.
 So we suggest that if people will have access to both sides of the glass, go with an acid etched panel or a frosted laminate.